In Part 1, we explored how “a good garden may have some weeds”—life’s difficulties and Later Blooming.

-In this installment, we look at two intriguing traits that many Later Bloomers share — being multi-passionate and learning by doing.
+In this installment, we examine two intriguing traits that many Later Bloomers share—wide-ranging passions and learning through experiment.

 Specialization is a relatively recent compulsion